-Encouraging messages from the district administrator: The special in the ordinary
+Messages of encouragement from the District Administrator: The special in the everyday

-The coronavirus is currently omnipresent - and dominates almost every area of life on a daily basis.
-To encourage the people of Waldeck-Frankenberg in these difficult times, District Administrator Dr. Reinhard Kubat started the "Lichtblicke" series of articles at the beginning of the year with a total of four messages to encourage people.
+The coronavirus is omnipresent at the moment - and dominates every area of life almost every day.
+In order to encourage the people of Waldeck-Frankenberg in these difficult times, District Administrator Dr. Reinhard Kubat started the "Lichtblicke" series of articles at the beginning of the year with a total of four messages to encourage people.
 The second part is now about the small joys - seeing the special in the everyday.

 Dear fellow citizens,